hassanjawwad12/golang-from-ground-up/README.md

 * Pointers

 ## Explanations and Details

+### Modules and Packages
 * Built-in Commands are Provided by Packages
     * For Example : `fmt` is a `built-in package` which provides I/O functions
 * In go you cannot use `single quotes('')` , only the `double quotes ("")` and `back-ticks (``)` are allowed
 * Function is a command executed by ourselves but the main function is executed by go itself
+* The function must be named main in the main file of the application
 * Each go file must have a package , a single package can be split across multiple files
 * We can use a package from one file into another file
 * Some Packages are included in go and some need to be installed